Attraction & Retention of Top Talent

 The unfortunate reality is that today in Arizona, only 5 municipalities have inclusive protections, meaning gay and transgender Arizonans can either lose or gain rights depending on where they are in the state.

-Think about it - as an LGBT Arizonan, even if you work at a company with inclusive policies, when you leave your office to have lunch at a restaurant, it may be perfectly legal to discriminate against you depending on your cross streets.
+Think about it - as an LGBTQ Arizonan, even if you work at a company with inclusive policies, when you leave your office to have lunch at a restaurant, it may be perfectly legal to discriminate against you depending on your cross streets.
 Employees and prospective employees don’t want their rights to depend on their zip code, and they shouldn’t have to.

 If we want leading technology companies to invest in our state — and attract and retain top talent that will help us compete in the 21st century economy — we have to create an inclusive environment where everyone can succeed regardless of who they are or who they love.

 Add your signature to the largest equality pledge in the nation — the UNITY Pledge!